devchris2021/hello-world/README.md

 # hello-world
-brand new to programming do hello world her i come
+brand new to programming do hello world here i come